4-Day Family Vacation

 New River Junction

-Next, immerse yourself in the regional arts and culture at Virginia Tech’s Moss Arts Center (MAC), a thriving community of art and inspiration, where visitors have meaningful experiences enjoying arts of the highest caliber in all its forms.
-In addition to hosting exhibitions and performances from globally and locally celebrated artists, the MAC treats visitors to hands-on experiences, workshops with visiting artists, lectures and symposia, master classes, community celebrations and more.
-Inside of the MAC is The Cube, a one-of-a-kind black box theater used for research, performances and visual art.
+Next, immerse yourself in the regional arts and culture at Virginia Tech’s Center for the Arts, a thriving community of art and inspiration, where visitors have meaningful experiences enjoying art of the highest caliber in all its forms.
+In addition to hosting exhibitions and performances from globally and locally celebrated artists, the Center for the Arts treats visitors to hands-on experiences, workshops with visiting artists, lectures and symposia, master classes, community celebrations and more.
+The Center also houses The Cube, a one-of-a-kind black box theater used for research, performances and visual art.

 Moss Arts Center